Our use of cookies

 The NHS Long Term Plan sets a commitment to guarantee NHS support to people living in care homes through the delivery of the Enhancing Health in Care Homes (EHCH) model which will ensure stronger links between primary care networks (PCNs) and their local care homes, with all care homes supported by a consistent team of healthcare professionals, including general practice support.
 In 2020, Staffordshire and Stoke-on-Trent committed to roll out the EHCH model and this work will continue in 2024.
 This model moves away from traditional reactive model to one centred on the needs of individual residents, their families and care home staff.

 We will ensure that all individuals living in a care home have good oral health, stay well hydrated and well-nourished and that they are supported by therapists and other professions in rehabilitating when they have been unwell.
-Care home residents will get regular clinical pharmacist-led medicine reviews when need.
+Care home residents will get regular clinical pharmacist-led medicine reviews when needed.
 Care home staff will have access to NHSmail, enabling them to communicate effectively and securely with NHS teams involved in the care of their residents.

 The NHS ambition is to strengthen support for people who live and work in and around care homes.
 People living in care homes should expect the same level of support as if they were living in their own homes.
 This is achieved through collaborative working between health, social care, voluntary, community, social enterprise sector and care home partners.